-The Sub-Fund promotes environmental and/or social characteristics pursuant to article 8 of the Sustainable Finance Disclosure Regulation ("SFDR").
+Environmental and socialThe Sub-Fund promotes environmental and/or social characteristics pursuant to article 8 of the Sustainable Finance Disclosure Regulation ("SFDR").
 Information on the environmental and/or social characteristics of this Sub-Fund is available in the annex to this Prospectus.